ItsAlxDoe/configs/README.md

 Antimicro
 ---
-Profiles for the Antimicro application, more info in [their GitHub repo](https://github.com/AntiMicroX/antimicrox/)
+Personal profiles for the Antimicro application, more info in [their GitHub repo](https://github.com/AntiMicroX/antimicrox/)